 The list is updated regularly and reflected in the US Embassy’s official travel advice for Mexico.

-Eager to salvage the summer and fall tourism season, most hotels across Mexico are open and receiving visitors with new safety protocols in place.
+Most hotels across Mexico are open and receiving visitors with new safety protocols in place.
 The availability of rooms, however, will depend on the state’s stoplight color and what capacity limits are allowed.

 In red states, hotels are limited in 25 percent occupancy and only for guests working on critical activities.
 In orange states, hotels are limited to 50 percent capacity while yellow and green states are allowed to operate hotels at full capacity.